 Hello.
 If you’ve made it here and you like to nerd out and you need a freelance writer or an editor’s perspective, you’re in luck.

 In the lab, microscopic adjustments can cause seismic shifts–resulting in new surfaces, improved energy yields, more effective pharmaceuticals.
 I, like many scientists, am a tinkerer at heart.
-Asking the right questions helps me transform scientific and technical jargon into accurate, easy-to-understand, fun-to-read copy.
+Asking the right questions helps me transform jargon, data and interviews into accurate, easy-to-understand, fun-to-read copy.